 Cape Verde Choice tailor made holidays.

-There is much to explore in Cape Verde – each of the 9 islands has its own flavour and they are surprisingly different.
+There is so much to explore on Cape Verde – the 9 islands each have their own flavour and they are surprisingly different.
 The coffee is also excellent!

 Recommended small travel company!